FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.md

 The modified file `Makefile.mingw` should have been copied to the source directory and overwritten the original one.

+Run `mingw32-make -R FREEIMAGE_LIBRARY_TYPE=STATIC -f Makefile.mingw libFreeImage.a` (optionally with `-j` to build concurrently) to build the `release` configuration of the static library.

-Run `mingw32-make -R FREEIMAGE_LIBRARY_TYPE=STATIC -f Makefile.mingw libFreeImage.a` (optionally with `-j` to build concurrently) to build static library for MinGW32.
+Run `mingw32-make -R FREEIMAGE_LIBRARY_TYPE=STATIC CONF=debug -f Makefile.mingw libFreeImage.a` (optionally with `-j` to build concurrently) to build the `debug` configuration of the static library.

 Run `mingw32-make -R -f Makefile.mingw clean` to delete all build files.
 Note the official `clean.bat` is not enough.

 Note that although omission of `libFreeImage.a` is allowed, it is not recommended because:

 * The `FREEIMAGE_LIBRARY_TYPE=STATIC` does not respect of the symbol visibility attributes.
 This makes the symbols not usable from the shared library, esp. not usable in a Win32 DLL.
-* Only the static library is used by YFramework, so this is normally uncessary.
+* Only the static library is used by YFramework, so this is normally unnecessary.

+If only the static library is built, the target `dist` is not run, so the library file is at the building directory but not `./Dist`.

 ## MinGW64